RohDongHyun/tmp/_posts/01.Statistics/2024-02-04-Nonparametric-Statistics.md

 Although $T_{AB}$ is defined as the sum of the Ansari-Bradley scores for $X$, a similar test can be performed by considering the scores for $Y$.

 ## Correlation Analysis
-**Correlation analysis** is a method used to examine the linear relationship between two variables. 두 변수 간에 어떤 선형적 관계를 가지고 있는 지를 분석하는 방법을 말한다.
+**Correlation analysis** is a method used to examine the linear relationship between two variables.

 ### Correlation Coefficient